micans/pick/README.md

 x     mismatching base
 ```

+`--sam-aln-prefix=<STR>` - put `STR` before each of the alignment lines
+when using* `,aln_all`.
+Pick outputs alignments without breaking them up across
+multiple paragraphs.
+This option can provide a useful hook if you filter the
+pick `,aln_all` output with a script to do just that.

 ### Clipping exterior insertions and deletions

 By default pick converts exterior insertions and deletions (such as produced by *vsearch*) to soft-clipped sequence.